dmitrykudinov/CarND-Advanced-Lane-Lines/README.md

 This all was done in the code cell 27 using `Lane` class and `update_lane` method.

-The code cell 28 does some sanity check on whether this aggregation works: the same test image is fed twice to the video processing pipeline as two consequitve frames - as you can see the second frame's turn radius and offset metrics are pretty much identical to the first frame:
+The code cell 28 does some sanity check on whether this aggregation works: the same test image is fed twice to the video processing pipeline as two consecutive frames - as you can see the second frame's turn radius and offset metrics are pretty much identical to the first frame:

 ![alt text][image17]